Mandatory e-Invoicing from 2025: what business need to know

 How can e-invoices be paid?

-Recipients usually pay e-Invoices by bank transfer or direct debit as usual.
+E-invoices can be paid as usual via bank transfer or direct debit.
 E-Invoices also offer a major advantage: automation.
 Check whether your bank account already has a tool like Vivid Money’s "Bill Pay" feature, which can automatically read and process incoming invoices.
 Within a few clicks, payments can be processed efficiently.

 For scanning receipts and paper invoices, apps like GetmyInvoices help automate these processes and improve payment handling efficiency.